openvinotoolkit/openvino/docs/ops/generation/Multinomial_13.md

 Given a list of probabilities x1,x2, ..., xn:
 * If *log_probs* is true:
   * For each probability x, replace it with a value e^x
-* Create a cumulative sum of those probabilities, ie. create an array of values where the ith value is the sum of the probabilities x1, ..., xi
+* Create a CDF ([Cumulative Distribution Function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)) - the cumulative sum of those probabilities, ie. create an array of values where the ith value is the sum of the probabilities x1, ..., xi
-* Divide the created array by its last (maximum) value to normalize the cumulative probabilities between [0, 1]
+* Divide the created array by its maximum value to normalize the cumulative probabilities between the real values in the range [0, 1].
+Since CDF is a sorted, monotonically increasing function, the maximum value is the last value of the array.
-* Randomly generate a sequence of floats in the range range [0,1]
+* Randomly generate a sequence of double-precision floating point numbers in the range [0, 1].
-* For each generated number, assign the class with the lowest index for which the cumulative probability is less or equal the generated value.
+* For each generated number, assign the class with the lowest index for which the cumulative probability is less or equal to the generated value.
-* If *with_replacement* is False (sampling without replacement)
+* If *with_replacement* is False (sampling without replacement):
-  * Set the class probability to 0 by adjusting the cumulative sum
-  * Assume class with index i has been selected - then every cdf value starting at i-th index should be lowered by the probability of the selected class
+  * Assume a class with index i has been selected - then every CDF value starting at i-th index should be lowered by the original probability of the selected class.
+This effectively sets the probability of sampling the given class to 0.
-  * Afterwards, divide the cdf by its last (maximum) value to normalize the cumulative probabilities between [0, 1]
+  * Afterwards, divide the CDF by its last (maximum) value to normalize the cumulative probabilities between the real values in the range [0, 1]
 * Convert the output indices to *output_type*
 * Return output indices